palumbou/another_bucket_of_tools/another_bing_image_of_the_day_downloader/README.md

 When using the wallpaper directory option (-w or WALLPAPER_DIR in env.conf), the script:

-1. Copies the downloaded image to the specified directory as `bing_wallpaper.jpg`
+1. Copies the downloaded image to the specified directory with the correct file extension (e.g., `bing_wallpaper.jpg`, `bing_wallpaper.png`)
-2. Creates a `bing_wallpaper.txt` file containing just the image title
+2. Creates separate text files for easy integration:
+   - `bing_title.txt` - Contains the image title (cleaned for Italian locale)
+   - `bing_copyright.txt` - Contains the copyright information (with attribution text in parentheses removed)

+**Note on text processing:**
+- For Italian locale, the title is automatically cleaned of encoding issues (? character replacements)
+- Copyright text in parentheses at the end (e.g., photographer credits, agency names) is automatically removed for cleaner display

-This makes it easy to integrate with desktop environments or scripts that set the daily wallpaper.
+This makes it easy to integrate with desktop environments or scripts that set the daily wallpaper and display image information.

 ## Example Use Cases